evanwill/hist-454-2022/pages/project/metadata.md

 Each of the columns of our project's metadata template spreadsheet are described below (i.e. **this is how to fill in your metadata spreadsheet!**).
+Please note *required* means not having a value will result in your metadata not functioning in the digital collection.
+All other fields are optional, but suggested!

 ### record_contributor